cloudsmith-io/cloudsmith-cli-action/CONTRIBUTION.md

 ```
 npm run build
 ```

+You normally do not need to run `npm run build` manually before committing; the pre-commit hook will handle it.
+Running it locally first can still help surface errors earlier.

 - Commit your changes to GitHub.
 - Configure the variables below and trigger the test action.